ArminJo/Arduino-OpenWindowAlarm/README.md

 To use the board place it on a windowsill and connect it with a battery or USB power bank.
 If the temperature on the sill is lower than the temperature, the board was located from, it takes additional 5 Minutes to intelligently adopt to the new reference value.

+# Internal Operation
+* Open window is detected after (TEMPERATURE_COMPARE_AMOUNT * TEMPERATURE_SAMPLE_SECONDS) seconds of reading a temperature which value is TEMPERATURE_DELTA_THRESHOLD_DEGREE lower than the temperature (TEMPERATURE_COMPARE_DISTANCE * TEMPERATURE_SAMPLE_SECONDS) seconds before.
+* The delay is implemented by 3 times sleeping at `SLEEP_MODE_PWR_DOWN` for a period of 8 seconds in order to reduce power consumption.
+* Detection of an open window is indicated by a longer 20ms blink and a short click every 24 seconds.
+   The internal sensor has therefore 3 minutes time to adjust to the outer temperature, to get even small changes in temperature.
+   The greater the temperature change the earlier the change of sensor value and detection of an open window.
+* After open window detection Alarm is activated after OPEN_WINDOW_MINUTES if actual temperature is not higher than the minimum temperature (+ 1) i.e. the window is not closed yet.
+* Every hour the battery voltage is measured.
+A low battery (below 3.55 Volt) is indicated by beeping and flashing LED every 24 seconds.
+Only the beep (not the flash) is significantly longer than at open window detection.